 Legislative history: Local Law 15 of 2020

+Add a new Section BC 1403.8.1, which includes the comprehensive legislative history for this section.

 1403.8.2 Bird hazard installations.
 Bird hazard installations shall be constructed of bird friendly materials regardless of their height above grade.

 Legislative history: Local Law 15 of 2020

+Add a new Section BC 1403.8.2, which includes the comprehensive legislative history for this section.

 1403.8.3 Fly-through conditions.
 Fly-through conditions located 75 feet (22 860 mm) or less above grade shall be constructed with bird friendly materials.

 Legislative history: Local Law 15 of 2020

+Add a new Section BC 1403.8.3, which includes the comprehensive legislative history for this section.

 1403.8.4 Adjacency to green roofs.
 The exterior wall envelope, and any associated openings, installed adjacent to a green roof system on the same building shall be constructed with bird friendly materials up to 12 feet (3658 mm) above the walking surface.

 Legislative history: Local Law 15 of 2020

+Add a new Section BC 1403.8.4, which includes the comprehensive legislative history for this section.

 2014 Building Code – Chapter 17

+Add a new Section BC 1704.33, which includes the comprehensive legislative history for this section.

 1704.33 Tenant protection plan.
 When alteration, partial alteration, or construction operations are performed at occupied multiple dwellings, the department shall periodically verify compliance with a tenant protection plan as provided for in Chapter 1 of Title 28 of the Administrative Code and Section 3303.10.

 Legislative history: Local Law 116 of 2019